Cultural impact of Beyoncé: Feminism

 intersectional feminism.
 Beyoncé was described as the most influential feminist in America by The Washington Post, citing how her form of feminism – which encompasses self-reliance, sexual confidence, representation, and economic empowerment – resonates with younger women.

 David DeNicolo and Meirav Devash of Allure wrote that "Beyoncé is often hailed a paragon and popularizer of the twenty-first-century women's movement".
 Writing for NPR, Ann Powers said that Beyoncé set the bar for the other women who have achieved success in the music industry, who followed Beyoncé's precedent by integrating messages related to feminism and liberation in their music.

 Beyoncé has been credited with ushering in a new wave of feminism that embraces sexuality and motherhood, and with the introduction of feminist literature to the mainstream.
-Her performance of the song at the 2014 MTV Video Music Awards in front a giant backdrop reading "Feminist." was "a significant moment for fourth-wave feminism" according to Harry Fletcher of the Evening Standard.
+Her performance of the song "Flawless" at the 2014 MTV Video Music Awards in front a giant backdrop reading "Feminist." was "a significant moment for fourth-wave feminism" according to Harry Fletcher of the Evening Standard.
 Jessica Bennett of Time commented that the broadcast of the definition of "feminist" by "the most powerful celebrity in the world" to 12 million Americans was the "holy grail" of feminist endorsements, while writer Roxane Gay added that the performance aided feminism in a way that had never been seen before.
 Rebecca Traister of The New Republic described the performance as the most powerful pop culture message of her lifetime, as a signal that "the women's movement is not only thriving but expanding."

-Professor Kameelah L. Martin told Ms. that Lemonade was an "unprecedented" act in how black women were centered in the project, adding: "We have not seen anything like that in pop culture, and she is a force that can bring more awareness to our culture, to the Black female experience."
-HuffPost's Daniel Welsh wrote that Destiny's Child were unprecedented in how they promoted financial independence for women.
+Professor Kameelah L. Martin told Ms. that Lemonade was an "unprecedented" act in how Black women were centered in the project, adding: "We have not seen anything like that in pop culture, and she is a force that can bring more awareness to our culture, to the Black female experience."
+HuffPosts Daniel Welsh wrote that Destiny's Child were unprecedented in how they promoted financial independence for women.
+Her style of feminism has been critiquied by scholars and critics: Chimamanda Ngozi Adichie described Beyoncé's feminism as leaning toward heteropatriarchal ideals, while bell hooks called Beyoncé's critiqued her visual representation as reinforcing patriarchal norms through sexualized imagery.